ludyna/lu_brain/README.md

 I see two main approaches to achieve it:

 1. Try to understand brain algorithms by observing them.
 Unfortunately, this approach is tough to deduct complicated algorithms.
 It's like trying to understand what computer programs do by only observing hardware (CPU, motherboard, RAM, etc.).
 This approach is good at understanding basics, but it is hard to deduct algorithms from it.
+Real neural networks are much more complicated than modern CPUs.

 2. Try to use logic, imagination, creativity, intuition, math, and what we already know about our brains to recreate our brain algorithms.

-In this project, I use the second approach.
+In this project, I use the second approach while taking basics from the first one.
+To invent algorithms in this library, I asked myself how nature would do this, how the brain could evolve to what we have now, what baseline principles are, etc.

 What is different about this project compared to purely mathematical models based on gradient descent algorithms is that the resulting library will contain an algorithm(s) close to what the human brain does.